-So there is indeed a fundamental mind-body dualism.
+This means there is indeed a fundamental mind-body dualism.
 The long debate is settled.
 Mind is information, and body is matter.
 Body instantiates mind, but mind nonetheless lives in a different type of domain, a superposition of worlds.
 Body and mind live in the different types of world because they are the creatures of these different domains.

 The reason quantum theory has been impossible to understand is that this dualism was never even imagined.
 But in retrospect this is clearly a natural fit to the facts.
 There are two different types of process defined by the quantum theory, two different dynamics.
 They are defined by two different types of equations.
 Trying to apply all these to the physical observer in the ordinary world does not work, as a century of frustration has demonstrated.
 The resolution is that they are the dynamics of the two different types of world.
 Then the physics works perfectly.

 The missing explanatory principle is the dualism of domains.
 These different types of domain operate the two types of equations – with respect to the two different types of protagonists.
 This is the solution proposed in Avant Garde Science.

 The next main section is The New Empowerment.